Jaime Mulet: Split from the PDC

 In 2008, Mulet resigned from the PDC following strong disagreements with the party’s leadership and its alliance strategies within the Concertación.
 He later participated in the creation of the Independent Regionalist Party (PRI) alongside Adolfo Zaldívar.
 However, he eventually distanced himself from that party as well, arguing that it had strayed from its original regionalist convictions.

 In 2015, he founded the Federación Regionalista Verde Social (FRVS), a party he has led ever since.
 The organization aims to represent rural sectors, Indigenous communities, and socio-environmental movements that oppose unregulated extractivism, especially in northern Chile.

 Return to Congress

-not In the 2017 parliamentary elections, Mulet returned to Congress as a deputy for the newly created District 4 (Atacama Region), as part of the Frente Amplio coalition.
+In the 2017 parliamentary elections, Mulet returned to Congress as a deputy for the newly created District 4 (Atacama Region), as part of the Frente Amplio coalition.
 Since then, he has been one of the most vocal advocates for decentralization, environmental protection, and regulation of large-scale mining.

 During the 2019 Social Uprising, Mulet openly supported the demands for social transformation and was one of the promoters of the Agreement for Peace and a New Constitution, though with some reservations regarding its scope.